 The payments business is one that is very competitive.
 Payment processors want to know that your business is well run, and that they are not putting themselves at risk of highly expensive and time-consuming fraud reports and refund requests.

-What Do Merchant Accounts Do?
+What Do Merchant Account Do?

 Merchant accounts are a special type of bank account that holds funds that were taken from credit or debit card sales.
 When a consumer spends money using a card, it is deposited into a merchant account, and from there transferred to the business’ standard bank account on a regular basis.